mathspp/mathspp/pages/02.blog/01.pydonts/pass-by-value-reference-and-assignment/item.md

 Do you understand what I'm trying to say?
 If not, drop a comment below and I'll try to help.

-The most common types of mutable objects are lists and dictionaries.

-As this sentence shows,
-it is the `type` of an object that determines if it is mutable or immutable.

-In other words, (im)mutability is a characteristic of types, not of specific instances.
-For example, it wouldn't make much sense to have _some_ strings be mutable and others be immutable.

 ## Beware when calling functions